spencerbaynton/compendious/README.md

 A comprehensive, but concise, fluid 6 column grid system.

 Each column's class name is prefixed with `c`, for _column_, but really because CSS class names cannot begin with a number.
-The digit that follows indicates which column to place the element in, not the span.
-To create a span from one column to another simply use a class name containing the start column and the end column sperated by a dash (`-`).
+The digit that follows indicates which column to place the element in, _not_ the span.
+To create a span from one column to another simply use a class name containing the start column and the end column separated by a dash (`-`).

 ## Example